 The employer contribution rate is established annually under La.
 R.S.
 11:101-11:104 by the Public Retirement Systems' Actuarial Committee (PRSAC), taking into consideration the recommendation of the System's Actuary.
-Each plan pays a separate actuarially determined employer contribution rate.
+Each plan pays a separate actuarially determined employer contribution rate, which includes the employer normal cost and unfunded accrued liability.
 However, all assets of LASERS are used for the payment of benefits for all classes of members, regardless of their plan membership.

-The member and employer rates in effect during the years ended June 30, 2022 and 2021, for the various plans are as follows:
+The member and employer rates in effect during the years ended June 30, 2023 and 2022, for the various plans are as follows: